 - Start by brewing your Dark Magic Kcup or Nespresso pod on the lowest water setting of your brewer into a large mug.
 If you are using Kcups any dark roast will do but I am particularly fond of using Dark Magic in these recipes since it comes closest to the taste of espresso.

 - Next, add 1 Tbsp of the blue sugar sprinkles to your milk.

 - Then, heat and froth the milk to your desired temperature and consistency.
 If you don't have a milk frother a French Press or even a blender work just as well (heat the milk in the microwave first).

 - Now, pour your frothed and heated milk over the coffee.

 - Finally, sprinkle the top of your latte with the remaining blue sugar and stir lightly.

-There are several other ways that you could attempt to turn milk blue such as food coloring, Kool Aid mix or powdered Spirulina but, I like the blue sugar option the most.
-The blue sugar not only perfectly colors the milk to appear Bantha like but, it also adds just the right amount of sweetness to make this latte a delectable indulgence.
+There are several other ways that you could attempt to turn milk blue such as food coloring, Kool-Aid mix, or powdered Spirulina but, I like the blue sugar option the most.
+The blue sugar not only perfectly colors the milk to appear Bantha like but, also adds just the right amount of sweetness to make this latte a delectable indulgence.